IsaacASmith/CreditFraudDetection/README.md

 On Both Platforms: Ensure that python and the pandas/tensorflow packages are installed.

+On Linux:
+ * Change directory to src_linux
-On Linux: Change the learn.py file execution permission to true and run with ./learn.py
+ * Change the learn.py file execution permission to true
+ * Run with ./learn.py

+On Windows:
+ * Change directory to src_win
-On Windows: Open the Visual Studio solution file in VS 2017 and run from the IDE.
+ * Open the Visual Studio solution file in VS 2017
+ * Rrun from the IDE.

 ______________________________________________________________________________________________